 - Skin manifestations: Rashes and “COVID toes” have been documented, though less frequently.

-- Cardiovascular symptoms: Palpitations and mild chest discomfort are occasionally reported, warranting further clinical attention.
+Example: Jennifer developed small red bumps on her arms on day four of illness, which her doctor confirmed were likely viral-related. - Cardiovascular symptoms: Palpitations and mild chest discomfort are occasionally reported, warranting further clinical attention.

 Differential Diagnosis: Navigating Overlapping Symptoms